OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

 ## Incorporating the Model Terms

--   The Model Terms must be incorporated in the Main Agreement between the Website Owner and the PAF Operator.
+-   The Model Terms must be incorporated in the Main Agreement between the Website Owner and the Operator.

 -   If the CMP is provided by a 3rd party partner, the Main Agreement between the Website and the CMP partner must also include the Model Terms.

--   Same applies if the PAF Client Node is provided to the Website by a 3rd party partner.
+-   Same applies if the Client Node is provided to the Website by a 3rd party partner.

 ## Website Owner Tasks

-### Build the PAF components from sources (if needed)
+### Build the Front-End Library from sources (if needed)

      mkdir paf-from-source
      cd paf-from-source